Testing approach for Azure landing zones

 Consider moving to an Infrastructure-as-Code deployment approach for Azure landing zones, as listed above, if you are in this scenario.
 Or be aware of the potential risks of configuration drift between canary and production and proceed with care.

-- Use separate Azure AD Service Principals (SPNs) or Managed Service Identities (MSIs) that are granted permissions over the relevant production environment or canary environment management group hierarchy.
+- Use separate Microsoft Entra service principals (SPNs) or Managed Service Identities (MSIs) that are granted permissions over the relevant production environment or canary environment management group hierarchy.

 - This guidance follows the principle of least privilege (PoLP)